8 min read

 Siloed solutions: supplier financing solutions only address small parts of the supply chain and can normally only meet a single goal of improving working capital or reducing costs.
 They are challenging to deploy and once implemented, virtually impossible to adjust to meet changing business conditions.

 Misaligned: internal functions including treasury, procurement and finance have operated with conflicting working capital, supply chain cost and supplier health objectives resulting in opposing goals and reduced program performance.

-Company-centric: programs to date have primarily been company-centric, prioritising the buying organisation over the welfare of suppliers.
+Company-centric: programs to date have primarily been company-centric, prioritizing the buying organization over the welfare of suppliers.
 Working capital and invoicing programs have therefore struggled to gain buy-in and adoption, limiting their success and often stressing the supply chain.

-Now however, a revolution is taking place.
+Now however, a separate revolution is taking place alongside the Fourth Industrial Revolution.
 Driven by the need to release new levels of cash, companies are transitioning from limited working capital programs towards enterprise-wide cash optimization.
 This transition is both fueled and enabled by the Industry 4.0 technologies.
 The key attributes of this approach are:

-Intelligent: companies today are leveraging Big Data and Analytics to accurately understand how cash is currently deployed across their supply chain by comparing their performance against ‘data lakes’ of real supplier payment behaviour.
-This understanding aids the creation of accurate scenarios and enables them to deploy A.I. augmented working capital and early payment programs that optimize cash flows for all parties and reduces financing and supply chain costs.
+Intelligent: companies today are leveraging big data and analytics to accurately understand how cash is currently deployed across their supply chain by comparing their performance against ‘data lakes’ of real supplier payment behavior.
+This understanding aids the creation of accurate scenarios and enables them to deploy AI augmented working capital and early payment programs that optimize cash flows for all parties and reduces financing and supply chain costs.

 Connected: the advent of true working capital focused networks is enabling businesses to become connected with each other, exchange financial information and access early payment on demand.
 These networks create new levels of transparency, automate the purchase-to-pay cycle and elevates insight and business agility.